LearnCodeWeb/Dropzone-with-PHP-Image-Resizer/README.md

+# Multi Files Uploader PHP

+1) Resize Images
-# Files uploader with Resize & change quality of images
+2) Change quality of images
+3) Add watermark
+4) Set watermark position x-y
+5) Check uploading imaegs size
+6) Rename images

 ----------------
 This is very basic class that you can use for upload images.